michaeltatarjr/michaeltatarjr/README.md

 - 👋 Hi, I’m @michaeltatarjr
-- 👀 I’m interested in learning more about data analytics
+- 👀 I’m interested in learning more about data science
-- 🌱 I’m currently learning google data analyst certificate
+- 🌱 I’m currently learning Data Science at the Nashville Software School
 - 💞️ I’m looking to collaborate on some early first project and easy wins
 - 📫 How to reach me email me, or message me here.